iOS 26 Overheating: 8 Quick Fixes

 The ambient temperature that Apple recommends you use your iPhone is between 0℃ to 35 ℃(32 to 95℉).

-Using your iPhone under high temperatures can permanently damage your iPhone and shorten the battery life of your iPhone.
+Using your iPhone in high temperatures can permanently damage your iPhone and shorten its battery life of your iPhone.

-Using Low Power Mode on your iPhone will keep it running only with the basic programs and settings, thus being power-saving and energy-saving.
+Using Low Power Mode on your iPhone will keep it running only with the basic programs and settings, thus saving power and energy.

 Here is how to turn on the Low Power Mode: